General Extracurricular Activities

 It should be emphasized that, beyond academic performance, professional schools are very concerned with the quality of the whole person they are admitting.
-You are encouraged to be actively involved in extracurricular activities that show breadth of character, especially social maturity, leadership and organizational skills, and a clear ability to relate effectively to others.
+You are encouraged to be actively involved in extracurricular activities that show breadth of character, especially social maturity, care for others, leadership and organizational skills, and a clear ability to relate effectively to others.
 Activities that show a sense of commitment to the community are very desirable.
 However, extracurricular activities do not substitute for solid academic performance.
 Professional schools appreciate proven intellectual ability plus “citizenship,” but do not admit on the basis of citizenship alone.

 IF YOU HAVE QUESTIONS ABOUT THIS INFORMATION, PLEASE CONTACT THE HEALTH PROFESSIONS COMMITTEE CHAIR, CATE TALBOT ASHTON, IN THE COLBY CAREER CENTER FOR ASSISTANCE.